Rosie Millard OBE is Chair of BBC Children in Need, the BBC’s charity which helps transform outcomes for disadvantaged children across the UK.

-She is also Chair of Hull City of Culture 2017, a £32.5 million programme which opened in January 2017 with unprecedented success in the city of Hull.
-As Chair she has been called upon to speak at a vast array of public events on a national level, championing Hull and its unique cultural offer in the national media including all the broadsheets, the Today programme, BBC News, Sky News, and ITV.
+She is also Chair of Hull City of Culture 2017, a £32.5 million programme which opened in January 2017.
+Darren Henley, CEO of the Arts Council of England has called Hull’s year an “unmitigated, rip-roaring, awe-inspiring, life-enhancing success.”
+Being City of Culture has had a transformative effect on the Yorkshire city, achieving 90% engagement amongst its citizens, involving every single one of its 55,000 children and bringing in millions of tourists.
+As Chair Rosie has been called upon to speak at a vast array of public events on a national level, championing Hull and its unique cultural offer in the national media including all the broadsheets, the Today programme, BBC News, Sky News, and ITV.

 She has overseen not only the fundraising and good governance of Hull City of Culture but also its overarching programme and vision, founded in a belief of public service, and of high calibre culture accessible to all.
 Her aspiration is for a City of Culture which is distinctive to Hull, which will embrace diversity, and which will profoundly change lives and outcomes.